Chislehurst: Camden Place

-In about 1760, the house and estate were bought by Charles Pratt, the Attorney General, and later Lord Chancellor.
-Pratt was ennobled in 1765, taking the title Baron Camden, of Camden Place; in 1786, he was created Earl Camden.
-The house is a Grade II* listed building.
+Camden Place (now Chislehurst Golf Club) takes its name from the antiquary William Camden, who lived in the former house on the site from c.
+1609 until his death in 1623.
+The present house was built shortly before 1717.
+An occupant of the house, from 1871 until his death there in 1873, was the exiled French Emperor, Napoleon III.
+His body and that of his son, the Prince Imperial, were originally buried in St Mary's Catholic Church, before being removed to St Michael's Abbey, Farnborough.

-A later occupant of the house, from 1871 until his death there in 1873, was the exiled French Emperor, Napoleon III.
-His body and that of his son, the Prince Imperial, were originally buried in St Mary's Church, before being removed to St Michael's Abbey, Farnborough.
-The Emperor's widow, the Empress Eugénie, remained at Camden Place until 1885.
+War Memorial

-There is a memorial to the Prince Imperial on Chislehurst Common, and the area's connections with the imperial family are found in many road names and in the local telephone code, 467, which in its earlier format corresponded to the letters IMP (for imperial).
+The Chislehurst War Memorial was dedicated on 17 October 1920.
+It commemorates the fallen of World War I and World War II.

 Transport

 Rail

-Chislehurst station provides the town with National Rail services to London Charing Cross, London Cannon Street via Lewisham, Orpington and Sevenoaks.
+Chislehurst station, operated by Southeastern Railway, provides National Rail services to London Charing Cross, London Bridge and London Cannon Street via Lewisham.

 Bus

-Chislehurst is served by London Buses routes 61, 160, 161, 162, 269, 273, 638, R7 & N136.
-These connect it with areas including Beckenham, Bexleyheath, Bromley, Catford, Eltham, Grove Park, Lewisham, North Greenwich, Orpington, Sidcup & Woolwich.
+Chislehurst is served by London Buses routes 61, 160, 161, 162, 269, 273, R7, SL3 and N136 (with 625, 638 and 661 passing through the historical town).
+These connect it with areas including Beckenham, Bexleyheath, Bromley, Catford, Eltham, Plumstead, Grove Park, Lewisham, North Greenwich, Orpington, Sidcup, Coney Hall and Woolwich.